Chief Executive Officer

 She has worked in the not for profit sector, in such areas as sexual assault, homelessness, domestic violence, disability and currently with the LGBTIQ community.
 Paula has served on several boards, she was the President of Sunshine Welfare and Remedial Association for two years, was Treasurer on the board for Queensland Youth Housing Coalition and is currently the Treasurer for Children by Choice.
 Originally from the UK, she has lived and worked in several other countries and has been involved in various community groups: Malaysia, Middle East, and Europe.

 She is a passionate advocate for women’s rights, especially for older women who are often marginalised through gender, age or race.
 Paula holds a Bachelor of Arts degree, a Diploma in Accounting and a Diploma in TESOL.

 Admin & Finance Support Officer

-Bella (she/her) is a an experienced admin assistant who enjoys working behind-the-scenes at Open Doors.
-She also holds a Bachelor of Psychology and is currently studying towards becoming a Clinical Psychologist.
+Bella (she/her) is an experienced admin assistant who enjoys working behind-the-scenes at Open Doors.
+She also holds a Bachelor of Psychological Science and is currently studying towards a career in Clinical Psychology.